logseq/docs/db-version-changes.md

 * Default date picker now has an input for typing a date in natural language.
 * There is no re-index like in file graphs.
 * For browsers, currently only one tab can be open.
 This is a limitation we hope to remove later.
-* `All Pages` view can toggle between table and list view.
+* `All Pages` screen is renamed to `Pages`.
+Also it can toggle between table and list view.
 * New commands:
   * Run the command `Customize appearance` to display a modal of appearance related settings.
   * Commands from [property shortcuts](./db-version#property-shortcuts).